 So there is a catch: you need to spend $500 on the card.
 But that’s only $167 per month if you stretch it out over 3 months.
 For most people that is at least what you would normally spend on groceries.
 (Just make sure you get your $500 in spending in the first 3 months one way or another.)

 Even better: you won’t be spending any money on an annual fee.
 (That is one of the worst catches in the credit card universe.)

-Both editions of Chase Freedom come with 5% cash back in certain spending categories.
+The Chase Freedom® card not only offers 1% cash back on all purchases, but it also offers 5% cash back on the first $1,500 you spend in certain spending categories.
 The categories rotate every quarter (every 3 months of the year).
-For 2012, the quarterly categories are:

 While you don’t get 5% cash back on everything (a common misconception with 5% cash back credit cards) these are some great categories.
 Everyone buys gas and groceries.
-(And if you’re like me, 5% cash back on Amazon spending is awesome!)
+(And if you’re like me, 5% cash back on holiday shopping is awesome!)